MorphTheMoth/cleanMineSweeper/README.md

 - you lose when you click a bomb.
 - you win when all the numbers are revealed and all the bombs are marked correctly.

+- after you win/lose you have to press F5 or refresh the page to retry.

 ![img](https://cdn.discordapp.com/attachments/408965014079406102/878987809946480670/unknown.png)